metno/sea-ice-index-viz/README.md

 ### Deployment to MET's Bokeh server

-* Merge main to branch `prototype`
+* All developments are pushed to branch `prototype`
+* When the developments are good enough for a deployment
+* Massimo merges `prototype` to `main`
-* Ask Massimo to update the bokeh server (https://seaice.metsis-api.met.no/SIE)
+* Massimo updates the bokeh server (https://seaice.metsis-api.met.no/SIE).
+This automatically updates the cryo webpage.